AMWA-TV/is-11/docs/Data Model.md

 The IS-04 hierarchy is preserved.
 Additionally, Senders managed with IS-11 SHOULD be associated with 1 or more Input resources and Receivers managed with IS-11 SHOULD be associated with 1 or more Output resources.

-Inputs/Outputs carrying multiple media formats at a time (e.g. video and audio) are RECOMMENDED to be associated with multiple Senders/Receivers of given formats.
+Inputs/Outputs carrying multiple media formats at a time (e.g. video and audio) MAY be associated with multiple Senders/Receivers of given formats.

 ## Input Representation